 - Meeting customer expectations can be challenging

-#1: The Transportation Marketplace is Dynamic
+#1: The Transportation Marketplace is Unpredictable

-For many, the duty-elasticity and unpredictability of a role in the transportation world are exciting, motivating them to press on, learn quickly and think on their feet.
+For many, the unpredictability of the role is exciting and motivating — encouraging them to learn quickly and think on their feet.

-Without proper planning, great training and a finger on the pulse of the transportation market, stress can become a close companion of those in logistics jobs.
+Without proper planning, great training, and a finger on the pulse of the transportation market, stress can become a close companion of those in logistics jobs.

-#2: Transportation is a Competitive Business
+#2: Transportation is Competitive

-There are few businesses as competitive as transportation.
-As an essential piece of every supply chain and business, selling transportation services is a lucrative endeavor — a fact that’s recognized by many.
-And boy, do I mean many.
+There are few businesses as competitive as transportation logistics.
+As an essential piece of every supply chain and business, selling transportation services is lucrative.

-Underperformance in any one position has the potential to topple the success of an entire department, division and company.
+Underperformance in any one position has the potential to topple the success of an entire department, division, and company.
 In such a competitive business, the success of the individual directly impacts the success of the larger corporation.

-For this reason, should you decide transportation is the industry for you, be prepared to push yourself, to be held accountable for the duties you’re responsible for and to work hard every day.
+For this reason, should you decide transportation is the industry for you, be prepared to push yourself, to be held accountable for the duties you’re responsible for, and to work hard every day.

 However, transportation’s volatility can sometimes impact commission-incentivized employees.
-With so many elements out of their control — supply, demand, fuel prices, truck and trailer maintenance costs, insurance rates — it can be difficult for sales and operations employees to earn a predictable commission.
+With so many elements out of their control — supply, demand, fuel prices, truck and trailer maintenance costs, and insurance rates — it can be difficult for sales and operations employees to earn a predictable commission.

 Even though the vast majority of transportation professionals earn a base salary on top of their sales commission, volatility often exists and should be noted.